EleanorAgain/random-things/README.md

-v2 not somuchchanges,some sprite changes
+v2 not so much changes,only sprite changes